MyHimalayas

 Some hints - How to take pictures in the Himalayas

-Note: I wrote this basically refreshers for myself and a quick checklist.
-Most of the hints don't come from myself, I've just read them somewhere and in some cases bluntly copy/pasted them.
+Note: I wrote this quick checklist basically as a reminder for myself.
+Most of the hints don't come from myself originally, I've just read them somewhere and found them useful.

 I never use my camera except when trekking.
 And I'm not very talented.
 In order to get at least some pictures with which I am happy with I do the following: